Freelunch-AI/docs/README.md

 We currently make 2 products:

-- __Freelunch Open Source:__ it's [*Backstage*](https://github.com/backstage/backstage) for MLOps.
-Open source framework for fabrication and improvement of enterprise-grade internal ML Platforms.
+- __Freelunch Open Source:__ open source framework for fabrication and improvement of enterprise-grade internal ML Platforms.

     Instead of reinventing the wheel, it is designed to leverage existing best-in-class (open-source and proprietary) tools; without being tied to any specific tool (tool-agnostic).